-THIS INDENTURE MADE THE TWENTY MINTE DAY OF DECEMBER in theyear of our Lord One thousand mine mindred and thirty one Between J. Thompson Littlewood singleman of the sity of PHiladelphis Commonwealth of Pennsylvania hereinafter called the grantor of the one part and 8.
-J. Little wood & SONS ISCAR Corporation organized and existing under the lawsof the commonwealth of Pennsylvania Scinafter called the granteeof the these presents thereasipt whereaf is herebyacknowledgedhas granted bargained sold aliened enfooffed released and confirmed and by these presents does grant bargain sell alien enfooff release and confirm unto thesaid grantee its successors and assigns
+THIS INDENTURE MADE THE TWENTY MINTE DAY OF DECEMBER in theyear of our Lord One thousand nine mindred and thirty one Between J. Thompson Littlewood hereinafter called the grantor of the one part and & J. Little mod & sons 186 As corporation organized and existing under the laws of the commonwealth of Pennsylvania Painafter called the granteeof the otherpurt these presents thereceipt whereof is herebyacknowledgedness granted bargained sold aliened enfootfed released and confirmed and by these presents does grant bargain sell alien enfootf release and confirm unto the said grantee its successors and assigns

-WITNESSETH that t messid granter for r and in consideration of the sum of c ne Bollar and other good ad Valuable considerations lewful monoy of targilited States of America unto him well and truly pair
+WITHESSETH that t messid granter for and in consideration of the sum of a ne Bollar and other good ad valuable considerations leaful money of tosumited States of America unto him well andoruly pair